Audience: Franklin University Students using e-textbooks and/or physical textbooks for their BlueQuill courses.

 Important information exist in the video at the top of the following article: https://support.bluequill.com/hc/en-us/articles/115003729628-Opting-Out-Of-E-Textbooks

 Important: If you opt out of the from using an e-textbook or an e-textbook with Courseware, you will be responsible for purchasing the necessary access and materials required to complete the coursework.
 Opting out of an e-textbook with Courseware means you opt out of access to both the reading material and the adjoined assignments offered in the e-textbook platform.
 Please see the section above for a description of e-textbooks and a description of e-textbooks with Courseware.
+If you have opted out, Courseware access can be purchased directly from the publisher (such as Pearson or McGraw-Hill).

 Current Courses with E-Textbooks